Memory Retrieval Psychology: Definition

 Retrieval cues

-Retrieval cues may enhance the ability to retrieve information and accurate memories.
+Retrieval cues may enhance the ability to retrieve information and accurate memories, especially when it comes to episodic memory retrieval.
 These cues can be verbal, visual, or other forms of sensory stimulation that remind us of past events or experiences.
-When an individual uses a retrieval cue to access their memory, they may better understand the experience by recalling more details than were initially stored in their memory.
+When an individual uses a retrieval cue to evoke memories, they may better understand the experience by recalling more details than were initially stored in their memory.

 How retrieve cues enhance memory accuracy in cognitive development